Work Allocation Policy and Procedure

 - 7 Delegated responsibilities

-Provide a framework for the University to ensure equitable distribution of fair and reasonable work allocation for academic and professional employees.
+To provide a framework for the University to ensure equitable distribution of fair and reasonable work allocation for academic and professional Employees.

 3 Policy Statement

-An employee, or their nominated representative, can bring concerns about their work allocation to the Executive Director, Human Resources for consideration.
+An Employee, or their nominated representative, can bring concerns about their work allocation to the Director (Human Resources) for consideration.

-The application of this policy and procedures will be monitored by the Staff Consultative Committee.
+The application of this policy and procedure will be monitored by the Staff Consultative Committee.

-Supervisors and managers have a responsibility to effectively manage the work load and working hours of employees and will:
+Supervisors have a responsibility to effectively manage the work load and working hours of Employees and will:

 - recognise the importance of a balance between working life and family/social responsibilities;

-Whilst managers and supervisors have the right to direct employees in relation to their work and are primarily responsible for allocating work load, employees also have a role to play in establishing fair and reasonable work allocations.
+Whilst supervisors have the right to direct Employees in relation to their work and are primarily responsible for allocating work load, Employees also have a role to play in establishing fair and reasonable work allocations.
 Employees play an important role in determining if work allocations are realistic and should communicate any work allocation concerns to their manager or supervisor as soon as possible.

-Professional employees will be allocated a work allocation that is manageable within the ordinary hours of work (36 hours per week) and will not be required to work excessive overtime (refer to the Enterprise Agreement 2010-2013, ).
-No employee will be required to work extended or continuous periods of overtime as a pattern of work allocation.
+Professional Employees will be allocated a work allocation that is manageable within the ordinary hours of work (36 hours per week) and will not be required to work excessive overtime (refer to the University of Southern Queensland Enterprise Agreement 2014-2017, Clause 41.4).
+No Employee will be required to work extended or continuous periods of overtime as a pattern of work allocation.

 In line with many professions, there are no prescribed hours of work for academic staff.
 This flexibility is an important part of academic life and enables work patterns to match teaching and research requirements.
 However, it is acknowledged that the work expected and required of academic staff at the University must be fair and reasonable.

-Each Faculty has a Work Allocation Model that recognises the nature of academic work and covers the factors listed in 4.3 the USQ Work Allocation Guidelines for Academic Employees, and includes a mechanism for work allocation in accordance with the standards of reasonable work allocation in 4.2 of the USQ Work Allocation Guidelines for Academic Employees.
+Each Division that employs academic Employees will have a Work Allocation Model that is consistent with the requirements of Clause 41 of the University of Southern Queensland Enterprise Agreement 2014-2017 and this Policy and Procedure.
+Each Model will recognise the nature of academic work and cover the factors listed in 4.3 the University's Work Allocation Guidelines for Academic Employees, and include a mechanism for work allocation in accordance with the standards of reasonable work allocation in 4.2 of the University's Work Allocation Guidelines for Academic Employees.
+The mechanism in each Divisional Model will set work allocations which reflect a fair average assessment of the time to perform the work to a professional standard.

 4.6 Managing work allocation concerns

-Employees may wish to discuss work allocation concerns with their supervisor either during the BUILD process or at any stage that they are experiencing work allocation concerns.
-The following approaches may provide assistance to employees in their BUILD discussions or in any other discussion in relation to work allocation.
+Employees may wish to discuss work allocation concerns with their supervisor either during the Enrich process or at any stage that they are experiencing work allocation concerns.
+The following approaches may provide assistance to Employees in their Enrich discussions or in any other discussion in relation to work allocation.

 - Provide specific examples about the problems you are experiencing with your work load allocation.
 Advise your supervisor about your work duties, responsibilities and projects, and explain how these are having an impact on your individual or team work allocations.
 Discuss specific examples of where you feel that your work allocation has been excessive.
 Provide your supervisor with practical suggestions about how these concerns may be resolved.